1 - Quick Start

 Current image statuses:

-After image publishing, GitHub action will generate kubernetes manifests and push a PR to the workflows helm chart repo under a directory matching the workflow name.
+After image publishing, github action will generate kubernetes manifests and push a PR to the workflows helm chart repo under a directory matching the workflow name.
 This repo is used to deploy the workflows to an environment with Sonataflow operator running.

-How to introduce a new workflow
+To introduce a new workflow

-1. Create a folder under the root with the name of the flow, e.x /onboarding
+1. create a folder under the root with the name of the flow, e.x /onboarding

-2. Copy application.properties, onboarding.sw.yaml into that folder
+2. copy application.properties, onboarding.sw.yaml into that folder

-3. Create a GitHub workflow file .github/workflows/${workflow}.yaml that will call main workflow (see greeting.yaml)
+3. create a github workflow file .github/workflows/${workflow}.yaml that will call main workflow (see greeting.yaml)

-4. Create a pull request but don’t merge yet.
+4. create a pull request but don’t merge yet.

 7. Now the PR from 4 can be merged and an automatic PR will be created with the generated manifests.
 Review and merge.